-As a result of the highly successful procurement of auditor services, opted-in local government and police bodies in England will benefit collectively from reduced fees for audit services in 2018/19 compared to 2017/18.
-Aggregate savings are expected to exceed £6 million per annum, allowing a reduction of 23% in the scale fees payable by local bodies for 2018/19.
+As a result of the highly successful procurement of auditor services, opted-in local government and police bodies in England benefit collectively from reduced fees for audit services.
+PSAA was able to make a reduction of 23 percent in scale audit fees for 2018/19 compared to 2017/18, and hopes to maintain fees at this level for as long as possible during the five-year appointing period.
+Aggregate savings are expected to exceed £6 million per annum.

 The national scheme was set up to ensure the delivery of a cost-effective, quality audit service for authorities that opt in.
 The collaborative approach means that opted-in local bodies save the time and expenses associated with establishing and maintaining an independent auditor panel to oversee the procurement and ongoing management of local auditor arrangements.

-Procurement of the audit services started in February 2017 following an exceptionally high take-up of the appointing person scheme.
-The process tested thoroughly audit quality as well as attracting highly competitive prices.
+The procurement of the audit services for the appointing period tested thoroughly audit quality as well as attracting highly competitive prices.
 The successful firms possess a wealth of public sector audit experience inspiring confidence that high standards of service will be maintained.

 The results of the process, announced on 20 June 2017, involve the award of the following contracts: